Looking for winter skincare tips? Snow problem! We got ya covered.

 Switch Up Your Diet

 If you didn’t already know, your diet plays a huge role in skin health.
 And if you’re suffering from dry and/or irritated skin this winter, making simple diet changes can make all the difference.
 Limiting the amount of alcohol you consume and incorporating more healthy fats from seeds and nuts and veggies like avocados into your daily snacks and meals can help get your skin on the right track.
-For a more in-depth look into which foods are great for optimizing your skin, check out our MOZ blog!

 That’s all for today, friends!
 We hope that before you jot down ‘healthy, hydrated skin’ on your wish list this holiday season, you’ll give these winter skincare tips a try, first!
 We’re certain they’ll leave both your skin and spirit feeling merry and bright.
 Until next time!